 Employees receive supplemental in-demand benefits and extended coverage at a good rate, and employers can offer customization and options at a low cost.

-By offering voluntary benefits, employers will potentially notice other advantages such as:
+By offering Optional Benefits, employers will potentially notice other advantages such as:

 - An increase in workforce productivity